tota-dart/tota/README.md

 A simple and elegant framework for generating static sites.
 Great for personal websites, blogs, documentation, and more.

-Early stages, not intended for production use just yet.

 ## Install

 #### Pre-requisites: